How to Cite a Lecture | APA, MLA & Chicago Examples

 Citing a lecture in Chicago Style

-A bibliography entry for a lecture you viewed in person lists the title of the lecture and the course or event it was part of.
-It also includes a descriptive label (e.g. “Class lecture”) to clarify the type of source.
+A bibliography entry for a lecture you viewed in person lists the title of the lecture and the event or institution that hosted it.
+It also includes a descriptive label (e.g. “Lecture”) to clarify the type of source.

 A more specific label can be used if you’re citing information specifically from the slides or lecture handout: